DiegoZallo/42i_Challenge/README.md

 - [Non-Constructible Change](https://42i.notion.site/Non-Constructible-Change-e423c9af05c64621a40bf9dcefee3930)

-It has been implemented in javascript with React library and Vite build tool, express, node js.
+It has been implemented in javascript with React library and Vite build tool, express and node js.
 Also, used React-Redux just for fun as it was not necesary for this particular task.

 ## 📋Installation